Provence Travel Guide: Lavender Fields, Villages, Food, Wine & Insider Tips

 The Provençal Coast: Les Calanques

 Between Marseille and Cassis lies one of France’s most dramatic coastlines.
+The coastline in this part of France offers a very different experience compared to inland Provence.

 Les Calanques: